Pacific Wrecks

 Operation Copper mission against Muschu Island

-Click For EnlargementOn April 11, 1945 one of eight Z Special Unit (Z Force) commandos as part of "Operation Copper" (originally code named "Operation Ash").
-Their objective was to land on Muschu Island, capture a Japanese soldier for interrogation, and to make a beach reconnaissance for a perspective landing area.
-Also, reconnoiter the island's defenses and locate two concealed naval guns, then rendezvous again with their launch HMAS HDML 1321.
+They would land on on Japanese occupied Muschu Island, capture a Japanese soldier for interrogation, and to make a beach reconnaissance for a perspective landing area.
+Also, reconnoiter the island's defenses and locate two concealed naval guns, then rendezvous with their launch HMAS HDML 1321.

-On April 11, 1945 boarded HMAS HDML 1321 and motored to the island.
-During the night, they aboard four folboats and paddled towards Muschu Island.
+During the night, they boarded four folboats and paddled towards Muschu Island.
 Strong currents pushed them southward and swamped and capsized some of their boats causing them to loose some equipment.
 The force made landfall near Som Point and waited until morning.
+Although they had lost some of their equipment, they continued on their mission and established a secret camp.

-Although they had lost some of their equipment, they continued on their mission which was all but complete when they took a wrong turn on their march back to their secret camp and encountered an Japanese patrol.
+On April 12, 1945 they managed to capture a Japanese prisoner and had nearly completed their mission when they took a wrong turn walking back to their secret camp and encountered an Japanese patrol.
 The commandos' prisoner slipped off his gag and shouted.
-The men escaped this enemy patrol, and later attempted unsuccessfully to put to sea on a raft, losing many more of their weapons in the process.
-Lt.
+The commandos escaped and later attempted unsuccessfully to put to sea on a raft, losing many more of their weapons in the process.
+Four commandos, Lt.
 Gubbay, Lt.
-Barnes, L/Cpl Walklate and Pte Eagleton then put to sea on logs in an attempt to make contact with aircraft or patrol boats.
-They were never seen again.
+Barnes, L/Cpl Walklate and Pte Eagleton put to sea on logs in an attempt to make contact with Allied aircraft or patrol boats but were never seen again.

-Alone, Spr Dennis evaded the enemy and managed to swim for the mainland, pushing a heavy board on top of which he carried his Austen gun and ammunition.
+Only Spr Dennis escaped, evaded the enemy and managed to swim for the mainland, pushing a heavy board on top of which he carried his Austen gun and ammunition.
 After swimming approximately 10 miles to the coast of New Guinea, he walked roughly 20 miles through enemy territory before being picked up by an Australian patrol near Aitape, 10 days after the original landing.
 Afterwards, Dennis was awarded the Military Medal for his "great courage and initiative".

 Recovery of Remains